Parasol Framework

 BacklogINTThe maximum number of connections that can be queued against the socket.

 Incoming connections to NetSocket objects are queued until they are answered by the object.
-As there is a limit to the number of connections that can be queued, you can adjust the backlog by writing this field.
-The default setting is 10 connections.
+Setting the Backlog adjusts the maximum number of connections on the queue, which otherwise defaults to 10.

-If the backlog is exceeded, subsequent connections to the socket will typically be met with a connection refused error.
+If the backlog is exceeded, subsequent connections to the socket should expect a connection refused error.

 ClientDataAPTRA client-defined value that can be useful in action notify events.